apigee/devrel/references/product-recommendations-v1/README.md

 This demo shows how to bild a smart API that predicts customer propensity to buy using an Apigee X proxy, BigQuery ML and Cloud Spanner.

-BigQuery contains a sample dataset for the complete Product Catalog Ids and a number of simulated users.
+BigQuery contains a sample dataset for the all Product Catalog Ids and a number of simulated users.
-It uses Machine Learning to predict their propensity to buy based on the time the user spends viewing an item, termed the "predicted session duration confidence", which is a numerical value ordered descending (higher is more likely to buy).
+It uses Machine Learning to add their propensity to buy based on the time the user spends viewing an item, termed the "predicted session duration confidence", which is a numerical value ordered descending (higher is more likely to buy).

-Cloud Spanner simulates a Product Catalog with rich content, such as descriptions and image references.
+Cloud Spanner contains a Product Catalog with rich content, such as descriptions and image references.
 The demo only contains entries for a specific customer Id.
-The items are created and ordered differently than the BigQuery result (e.g ascending by the last few digits of each product Id).
+The items in Spanner are created and ordered differently than the BigQuery result (e.g ascending by name).

 Apigee exposes an API that proxies to BigQuery to get the product Ids and the "predicted session duration confidence" for a particular user and then makes a callout to Spanner to get the additional product content.
 The proxy then uses both responses to create the priority sorted result that is sent in the response.